 - chest tightness

 Laryngeal pharyngeal reflux (LPR) involves acid from the stomach traveling up through the esophagus and into the throat.

 The acid tends to irritate and inflame the vocal cords, and a cough is a common symptom of this issue, according to the International Foundation for Gastrointestinal Disorders.

-It may be difficult for someone with this reflux to distinguish the cause of their cough, as LPR often begins after an upper respiratory illness, the foundation reports.
+A person with this reflux may find it hard to identify the cause of their cough, as LPR often begins after an upper respiratory illness, the Foundation reports.